 1. Marvel at the Pyramids of Giza

+The most popular tourist attraction is the Giza Pyramids.
 The Pyramids of Giza, Cairo’s most popular half-day excursion, are a must-see attraction for everyone on their itinerary.

 Right on the edge of the city, on the Giza Plateau, these fourth dynasty funerary temples have been wowing travelers for centuries and continue to be one of the country’s major highlights.